Self-employed? Here’s how to file taxes for a side hustle

 Here’s what newly self-employed Canadians need to know about income tax deadlines, side-hustle tax deductions and more.

-During the pandemic, many Canadians have launched a business or started doing freelance, gig or contract work—and some are dealing with business income tax reporting and self-employment tax deductions for the first time.
+During the pandemic, many Canadians launched a business or started doing freelance, gig or contract work.
+Fast forward three years, and many are still navigating the somewhat tricky process that is business income tax reporting and self-employment tax deductions.

-Nathalie Hatter is one of those with a new side hustle.
+Nathalie Hatter is one of those who’s still running her former side hustle.
 A corporate travel executive who planned company getaways, she watched as her career stalled in March 2020.
 “As soon as Canada advised Canadians not to travel, that’s when companies had to cancel their programs,” says Hatter, who lives in Oakville, Ont.

 Hatter has elderly parents, so she needed a new job that would be socially distanced and flexible—like dogwalking.
 She ordered business cards and handed them out to dog owners in her neighbourhood.
 Soon, Hatter was relying on her earlier chef’s training to bake artisanal dog treats, which she sold at weekend farmers’ markets.
 Pivot Dog Biscuits was born.
 “I was selling out every weekend,” she says.

-Now, two years on, Hatter has returned to working as a travel consultant, with a very successful dog treat business on the side.
+Now, three years on, Hatter’s dog treat business is thriving.
 She’s currently gearing up to pay taxes by the federal tax deadline of April 30.
-(It falls on a Sunday this year, so the Canada Revenue Agency says “on or before May 1” will be considered on time.)
-The filing deadline for self-employed people (and their spouses) is June 15, but any taxes owing are still due April 30 (or May 1, in 2023).
+(It falls on a Tuesday in 2024.
+The filing deadline for self-employed people (and their spouses) is June 15, but any taxes owing are still due April 30.
 “I like to get my taxes in ahead of the curve,” Hatter says.

 Having a side business can bring in a lot of extra income.
 It’s critical to track your business expenses and keep the receipts, so you can claim tax deductions.
 More considerations if you’re newly self-employed: Your extra income could push you into a higher tax bracket, lead the Canada Revenue Agency (CRA) to ask that you pay taxes in installments and/or require you to register for and start charging GST/HST (more on that below).